zecho/cdb/README.md

 Welcome to cdb!
 ComicGator was imagined as a multi component system.
 So it never made sense that the database would be 'owned' by the webapp and therefore a more traditional ORM managed approach would introduce more complexity than was necessary.

-This repository represents the [sqitch](http://sqitch.org/) organized postgresql schema for ComicGator.
-No knowledge of sqitch is required to run cdb but it definitely informs how the database is extended and migrated which this readme covers in more detail below.
+This repository represents the [sqitch](http://sqitch.org/) organized PostgreSQL schema for ComicGator.
+No knowledge of sqitch is required to run cdb but it definitely informs how the database is extended and changed which this README covers in more detail below.

 ## Getting started
 The two pillars of infrastructure for ComicGator ([lurker](https://github.com/comicgator/lurker) and [maestro](https://github.com/comicgator/maestro)) each depend on cdb so this is a good place to start.
 Inside this repository is a VagrantFile which describes a virtual machine and provisioning script which makes installation fairly painless.